Please share & link to this page if you find the following resources useful.

 The Children’s Society helps children and young people when they are at their most vulnerable and campaign for changes to laws which affect children and young people.
 They run a national network of projects, research and campaigning.

-Headway aim to promote understanding of all aspects of brain injury.
+Headway aims to promote understanding of all aspects of brain injury.
 They provide support, services and information to survivors, their families and carers.
 They also campaign to reduce the incidence of brain injury.

-PLUSS are a social enterprise who offer support and a range of services to help people with disabilities and other disadvantages find work and achieve a career.
-They also work with employers to help them become ‘Disability Confident’ employers and to help provide potential employees.
+PLUSS are a social enterprise that offers support and a range of services to help people with disabilities and other disadvantages find work and achieve a career.
+They also work with employers to help them become ‘Disability Confident’ employers and help provide potential employees.
 Their enterprise operations create direct employment opportunities in a wide range of businesses and job roles.

 Gender Identity Research and Education Society (GIRES)

-GIRES are a UK charity who sponsor research and education on gender identity.
+GIRES are a UK charity that sponsors research and education on gender identity.
 Their website has a resources page with sections on education, employment, health, law, research and support.